-a.
+- a.
 Background Screening.
-Verify that the licensee conducts screening of individuals prior to granting unescorted access to the CAA, MAA, VA, or PA.
-[10 CFR 73.67(d)(4)]
+Verify that the licensee conducts screening of individuals prior to granting unescorted access to the CAA.
+[10 CFR 73.67(d)(4)] - b.

-- b.
 Criminal History Records Check.
-Verify that the licensee meets the requirements regarding fingerprinting individuals who are seeking or permitted: 1) unescorted access to VAs; or 2) unescorted access to SNM. - 1.
+Verify that the licensee meets the requirements regarding fingerprinting individuals who are seeking or permitted: 1) unescorted access to vital areas; or 2) unescorted access to SNM. - 1.
 Verify that the licensee is appropriately basing final determinations utilizing information received from the FBI.
-[10 CFR 73.57(c)] - 2.
-Verify that the licensee has a process for allowing individuals the right to complete and correct information.
+[10 CFR 73.57(c)]

+- 2. Verify that the licensee has a process for allowing individuals the right to complete and correct information.
 [10 CFR 73.57(e)] - 3.
 Verify that the licensee appropriately protects records and personal information from unauthorized disclosure.
-[10 CFR 73.57(f)] - Verify that the licensee obtains fingerprints for a criminal history records check for each individual who is seeking or permitted: 1) unescorted access to VAs; or unescorted access to SNM.
+[10 CFR 73.57(f)] - 4.
+Verify that the licensee obtains fingerprints for a criminal history records check for each individual who is seeking or permitted: 1) unescorted access to vital areas; or 2) unescorted access to SNM.
 [10 CFR 73.57(g)(2)] - c.
 NRC-Approved Reviewing Official.
 Verify that the licensee has an NRC-approved reviewing official who provides determinations that individuals are trustworthy and reliable based on the results of an FBI fingerprint-based criminal history records check.
-[10 CFR 73.57(g)(1)] - 02.03 Access Control. - a.
+[10 CFR 73.57(g)(1)]

+02.03 Access Control.

+- a.
 Use and Storage. - 1.
-Verify that the licensee is storing or processing SSNM only within MAAs.
-[10 CFR 73.60(a)(1)] - 2.
-Verify that the only activities requiring access to SSNM or equipment employed in the process, use, or storage of SSNM are permitted in MAAs.
-[10 CFR 73.60(a)(1)] - 3.
-Verify that all MAAs are located within the PA.
-[10 CFR 73.60(a)(2)] - Verify that the licensee is storing SSNM not in process only in a vault equipped with an intrusion system or in a vault-type room controlled as a separate MAA.
-[10 CFR 73.60(a)(3)] - 5.
-Verify that the licensee is using SNM only within a CAA.
-[10 CFR 73.67(d)(1)] - 6.
-Verify that the licensee is storing SNM only within a CAA.
-[10 CFR 73.67(d)(2)] - 7.
+Verify that the licensee is using SNM only within a controlled access area.
+[10 CFR 73.67(d)(1)] - 2.
+Verify that the licensee is storing SNM only within a controlled access area.
+[10 CFR 73.67(d)(2)] - 3.
 Verify that the licensee's safeguards system assures proper placement and transfer of custody of SNM.
 [10 CFR 73.67(a)(2)(iii)] - b.
 Badging and Lock System.
-Verify that the licensee has a system to identify and limit access to the CAA, MAA, VA, and PA to authorized individuals.
+Verify that the licensee has a system to identify and limit access to the CAA to authorized individuals.
 [10 CFR 73.67(d)(5)] - c.
 Limiting Access.
 Verify that the licensee is limiting access to authorized or escorted individuals.
-[10 CFR 73.60(a)(5), 10 CFR 73.67(d)(6)]
+[10 CFR 73.67(d)(6)] - d.

-- d.
 Escorts.
 Verify that the licensee has authorized individuals escorting all visitors inside the CAA.
 [10 CFR 73.67(d)(7)] - e.
-Search. - Verify that the licensee has a process to conduct package searches prior to entry into MAA to ensure items such as firearms, explosives, incendiary devices, or counterfeit substitute items which could be used for theft or diversion of SNM.
-[10 CFR 73.60(a)(6)] - 2.
-Verify that the licensee has a process to conduct exit searches of individuals, packages, or vehicles to detect the presence of concealed SNM.
-[10 CFR 73.60(b)] - 3.
+Search.
 Verify that the licensee has a process to conduct random CAA exit searches of vehicles and packages for concealed SNM.
 [10 CFR 73.67(d)(10)] - f.
 Postings.
 Verify that the licensee has the required posting of notices/warnings in required locations.
 [10 CFR 73.75]